Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Methodology

 with:

 the buoyancy velocity and the length scale over which advection and diffusion balance, respectively \citep{slim2014solutal}.
+The buoyancy velocity, is defined here as the combination of buoyancy (controlled by the acceleration due to gravity $g$, density contrast $\Delta\rho$, and medium permeability $k$) and dissipation (controlled by fluid viscosity, $\mu$).
 The length scale $\ell$ is particularly important when a comparison among systems having different Rayleigh numbers is required.
 Permeability $k$ and porosity $\phi$ are the characteristic properties of the porous medium mimicked by the Hele\hyp{}Shaw cell.
 In our experiments, $k=b^2/12$ and $\phi=1$.
-An additional parameter describing the geometry of the cell is the anisotropy ratio:

-It was shown \citep{letelier2019perturbative,depaoli2020jfm,alipour2020concentration} that the flow behaviour within thin confined fluid layers depends on the value of $\epsilon^2\ra$.
-In particular, the flow obtained experimentally will be of the Darcy-type (purely two-dimensional) if $\epsilon^2\ra\to0$, of the Hele\hyp{}Shaw-type (two-dimensional but with influence of the third dimension) if $\epsilon^2\ra<1$ and three-dimensional if $\epsilon^2\ra>1$.
-We will demonstrate in Sec.~\ref{sec:calib} that present experiments fall completely in the Hele\hyp{}Shaw regime.
+In order to prevent potential three-dimensional effects we followed the indications emerged in the theoretical paper by \citet{letelier2019perturbative} and later confirmed experimentally by \citet{depaoli2020jfm} and \citet{alipour2020concentration}.
+We introduce the anisotropy ratio, which is an additional parameter describing the geometry of the cell, defined as: